 Each NSF award notice specifically identifies certain conditions that are applicable to, and become part of, that award.

-GPG Chapter I. Pre-Submission Information and GPG, Chapter II, Proposal Preparation Instructions provide detailed information on preparation and submission of proposals to the NSF.
+PAPPG Chapter I. Pre-Submission Information and PAPPG Chapter II, Proposal Preparation Instructions provide detailed information on preparation and submission of proposals to the NSF.
 The NSF website provides a comprehensive source of information on NSF Directorates (including contact information), programs and funding opportunities.
 The topics below provide additional information on the activities in this phase of the merit review process:

 Proposals received by NSF are assigned to the appropriate NSF program.
 NSF Program Officers identify experts in their particular fields to review the proposal.
 Usually, a proposal is reviewed by at least three external reviewers.
 Activities in this phase include: